A Language Family Explained

 The term ‘family’ derives from the historical linguistics tree model of language genesis, which uses a metaphor to compare languages to humans in a biological family tree, or, in a later version, to entities in a phylogenetic tree of evolutionary taxonomy.

-In linguistics, a language family tree is a group of languages related through descent from a common ancestral language or parental language, called the protolanguage of that family.
-Members of many language families are known as dialects (or alternative names for dialects).
-The term dialect is sometimes used to refer to a variety of languages included in one language family.
-Whereas those who don’t have any recognized relatives are known as language isolate.
+In linguistics, a language tree is a group of languages related through descent from a common ancestral language or parental language, called the protolanguage of that family.
+Many language families have members called dialects, or alternative names for dialects.
+People sometimes use the term “dialect” to describe varieties within a single language.
+Languages without recognized relatives are known as language isolates.

 Types of Families